VallariAg/Blog/content/blog/scopeInJS/index.md

 3. const

-Introduced by ES6, `const` also creates block scoped varibles, but whose values are fixed.
-ANy attempt to change it's avlue at a later time will result in an error.
+Introduced by ES6, `const` also creates block scoped variables, but whose values are fixed.
+Any attempt to change it's value at a later time will result in an error.
 ```js
 {
     const a = 2;